info-beamer/package-sdk/p2p-helpers/README.md

-# Peer-to-Peer (P2P) support library
+# Peer-to-Peer (P2P) support helpers

-This library allows easy collaboration of [package services](https://info-beamer.com/doc/package-services) running on multiple co-located devices.
+The `p2plib.py` library allows easy collaboration of [package services](https://info-beamer.com/doc/package-services) running on multiple co-located devices.
 It uses the [Peer-to-Peer feature](https://info-beamer.com/doc/device-configuration#p2p) for device detection, automatic leader selection and secure communication setup.

+The `p2pevt.py` library adds timed event distribution to a group of devices as well as a group RCP mechanism (with help of [../rpc.lua](rpc.lua)) on top of that.

 It requires info-beamer OS with a version later than '202104xx'.

-## Introduction
+## Introduction to p2plib.py

 The library can be used to synchronize content playback or other state across multiple devices running the same setup.
 Examples might be: